meshtastic/firmware/docs/faq.md

 ## Q: Which of the various supported radios should I buy?

-Basically you just need the radio + (optional but recommended) battery. the TBEAM is usually better because it has gps and huge battery socket.
-The Heltec is basically the same hardware but without the gps (the phone provides position data to the radio in that case, so the behavior is similar - but it does burn some battery in the phone).
+Basically you just need the radio + (optional but recommended) battery.
+The TBEAM is usually better because it has gps and huge battery socket.
+The Heltec is basically the same hardware but without the GPS (the phone provides position data to the radio in that case, so the behavior is similar - but it does burn some battery in the phone).
 Also the battery for the Heltec can be smaller.

-In addition to aliexpress, banggood.com usually has stock and faster shipping, or Amazon.
-If buying a TTGO, make sure to buy a version that includes the OLED screen - this project doesn't require the screen, but we use it if is installed.
+In addition to Aliexpress, (banggood.com) usually has stock and faster shipping, or Amazon.
+If buying a TBEAM, make sure to buy a version that includes the OLED screen - this project doesn't absolutely require the screen, but we use it if is installed.

 @claesg has added links to various 3D printable cases, you can see them at (www.meshtastic.org).

+## Q: Do you have plans to commercialize this project

+Nope. though if some other person/group wanted to use this software and a more customized device we think that would be awesome (as long as they obey the GPL license).

 ## Q: Does this project use patented algorithms?